hakanu/blog/_posts/2017-01-26-complete-guide-of-battle-net-oauth-api-and-login-button.md

 * Create your first app
   * You can put localhost as **callback url**, you **MUST** put it as `https://localhost`
   * https is really important let's keep this in mind.
+* Note your client key and secret and redirect_uri which must be an HTTPS url.

 # Get authorization code